frankielee-aia-2021/react-native-shared-element/Example/README.md

 # Shared Element Transition Example

-The example app includes a variety of tests and receipes.
-It features a simple stack router which implements the shared element primitives.
+The example app serves as an exploration and testing tool.
+It features a custom stack router which implements the shared element primitives.
+It also implements the react-navigation binding and serves as a testing tool for that.

 ## Usage